Garfius/tintty/README.md

 - Choose Serial console Stream device at setup()

+## TO DO

+- Adjust screen size to ILI9488
+- Test on the original ILI9341
+- Port back to AVR

 ## Development

 Testing on Windows is easy to do from a Vagrant VM running Linux.
 Arduino usually exposes the USB connection as serial COM3 port, so the VM is configured to forward the COM3 port to `/dev/ttyS0` inside the Linux environment.